thepatman/arduino-api/plotly_yun/README.md

    2014-03-12 02:57:38 INFO: Run initiated
    2014-03-12 02:57:39 INFO: Attempting to connect to localhost:6571
    ```

-6. Watch your plotly graph update in real-time!
+6. Graph the URL that the terminal printed out, and view your graph in your browser!

 # How does it work?